 They could tighten even further if more money comes in on the side of San Francisco, while a flood of bets on Los Angeles could result in an even greater disparity.
 As always, you can shop around to find the most appealing prices.

-For example, PointsBet may offer -250 on the side of the Dodgers, while BetRivers Sportsbook could shift down to -220.
+For example, PointsBet IL may offer -250 on the side of the Dodgers, while BetRivers Sportsbook IL could shift down to -220.
 The same impact would be felt on the Giants’ side in the reverse direction.

 Line shopping can point out these ticks of difference that can add up over time.

-Placing wagers at online sportsbooks and betting apps in Illinois is a breeze.
+Placing wagers at online sportsbooks and sports betting apps in Illinois is a breeze.
 The first step is to locate and choose a matchup.
 If you click on the dedicated MLB link at the sportsbook, the betting lobby will populate with upcoming games.

 The default listing will display odds for the top three bet types, but there’s more to see.
 If you click through on the game listing, it will reveal other betting opportunities.
 Included on the list will be the first five innings bet.
 The current odds for the F5 bet could look something like this: